Information You Can Find in Our Guide:

 - Qualified aliens, who can receive food stamps after a waiting period.

 Below, you’ll find more information about the guidelines for non-citizen food stamps eligibility.

 About Non-citizens Who Are Immediately Qualified for SNAP Benefits

-Non-citizens who are immediately eligible for food stamps includes several beneficiary categories that are considered to be vulnerable, such as children, the elderly, disabled individuals and refugees.
+Non-citizens who are immediately eligible for food stamps include several beneficiary categories that are considered to be vulnerable, such as children, the elderly, disabled individuals and refugees.
 These vulnerable groups include some qualified aliens as well as other noncitizens who do not meet the criteria for qualified alien.